Super League (Australia)

 Super League was an Australian rugby league football administrative body that conducted professional competition in Australia and New Zealand for one season in 1997.
 Along with Super League of Europe, it was created by News Corporation during the Super League war which arose following an unsuccessful attempt to purchase the pay television rights to rugby league in Australia.
 After two years of legal battles the competition was played for a single season in 1997 alongside the rival Australian Rugby League (ARL) competition before the two merged in 1998 to form the National Rugby League (NRL).

 History

 The Super League war was the corporate dispute that was fought in and out of court during the mid-1990s between the Rupert Murdoch and News Corporation-backed Super League and the Kerry Packer and Optus Vision-backed Australian Rugby League organisations over broadcasting rights for, and ultimately control of the top-level professional rugby league football competition of Australasia.
 After much court action from the already-existing ARL to prevent it from happening, Super League ran one premiership season parallel to the ARL's in 1997 after signing enough clubs disenchanted with the traditional administration to do so.
 At the conclusion of that season a peace deal was reached and both Leagues united to form the National Rugby League of today.

 Teams

 Ten clubs competed in domestic competition; eight which had previously competed in the Australian Rugby League, and two new teams.
 The teams were:

+Referees

+Super League was successful in recruiting some of the best referees from the ARL.
+These included Bill Harrigan, Graham Annesley, Tim Mander, Steve Clark and Brian Grant.